 Serve these fajitas with warm tortillas, rice, beans, guacamole, or your favorite toppings for an easy Tex-Mex dinner.

-If you're looking to throw a fajita party, check out my best fajita side dishes.
+If you’re planning a gathering, check out my fajita side dishes for easy ideas.

 Storage and Reheating

-Store leftover fajitas in an airtight container in the refrigerator for up to 4 days.
+Store leftovers in an airtight container in the refrigerator for up to 4 days.
 Reheat in a skillet over medium heat or in the microwave until warmed through.
-For best texture, avoid overcooking when reheating.

 FAQ